mbrentli/Jekyll-Sample-Site/getstarted.md

 <div class="gs-section-meganCL">
 {% raw %}
    4. Congratulations!
-You have a website!  updatingggggggggggggggg
+You have a website!
 {% endraw %}
 </div>